andres-erbsen/dename-writeup/dename.md

 each other to apply changes to the directory while ensuring that they end up with identical results.
-In general, this is the problem of replicating a state machine in the presence of malicious faults, but the case we tackle is simpler: we give up being able to tolerate stopping failures by requiring all parties to participate.
+In general, this is the problem of replicating a state machine in the presence of malicious faults, but the case we tackle is simpler: we require all parties to participate, sacrificing availability for consistency.
 We describe the procedure of looking up users' profiles in Section \ref{lookupSection}:
 We start with a trivial but inefficient protocol and end up storing the directory in a Merkle hashed radix tree and serving its branches.
 We argue that if a lookup succeeds, then the result must have been accepted by all servers.
-In Section \ref{freshness} we tackle the issue of freshness, that is, we provide a system for ensuring that the result represents the most up-to-date state of the system.
+In Section \ref{freshness} we tackle the issue of freshness; that is, we provide a system for ensuring that the result represents an up-to-date state of the system.
 In Section
 \ref{verifiers} we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy].
 Given the Merkle tree data structure, this addition is relatively straightforward and, as a side effect, enables efficient coherent caching of lookup results.
-Finally, we describe the specifics of our implementation of the protocol described in this paper in Section
+We describe the specifics of our implementation of the protocol described in this paper in Section
-\ref{implementation} and evaluate the impact of its use on the usability of two security-critical applications: asynchronous messaging and remote server administration (Section \ref{evaluation}).
+\ref{implementation} and its performance in Section \ref{performance}.
+Finally, we evaluate the impact of our system on the usability of three security-critical applications: digital signature management and public key encryption (OpenPGP), server administration (OpenSSH), and asynchronous messaging (Pond); see Section \ref{applicability}.

 Maintaining consensus
 =====================